Battledore is the frontrunner for badminton. The game of battledore and shuttlecock was described by Brittanica Encycopledia in 1911 as follows:

 Jean Jacques Rousseau – a contemporary of Garsault – claimed the following:

-“When a child plays shuttlecock he practices hand and eye coordination; but he learns nothing.
+“When a child plays shuttlecock he practices hand and eye coordination, but he learns nothing.

-You prefer the shuttlecock because it is harmless and less tiring?
+Do you prefer the shuttlecock because it is harmless and less tiring?
 You are mistaken!

 The shuttlecock is a woman’s game, but there isn’t one who hits a moving ball.
-The white skins mustn’t be roughened by violence; but we, who are vigorous and robust, cannot be so without sweat and how do we expect to defend ourselves if we are never attacked?
+The white skins mustn’t be roughened by violence; but we, who are vigorous and robust, cannot be so without sweat and how do we expect to defend ourselves if we are never attacked?“

 Even if Rousseau and others thought very little of the game and how it was played at the time, it is highly likely that these gentlemen would have no complaint about the physical requirements to play badminton today.